Félix Plasencia: Diplomatic career

 In August 2019, he was appointed by President Nicolás Maduro as Minister of Tourism and Foreign Trade.
 A few months later, in December, he became head of government of the Insular Territory Francisco de Miranda.
 In January 2020, the presence of Félix Plasencia at Barajas Airport, Madrid, generated a political controversy in Spain, since according to police sources, the Spanish minister José Luis Ábalos had boarded Delcy Rodríguez's plane to ask her not to get off the aircraft because she would be arrested. Ábalos stated that he was at the airport to greet Plasencia, whom he described as a "personal friend," and not to meet with Rodríguez.

 Between 2020 and 2021, he served as Venezuela's ambassador to China.
 On August 19, 2021, Nicolás Maduro appointed Plasencia as Foreign Minister of the Republic, replacing Jorge Arreaza.
 For Milos Alcalay, former Venezuelan Foreign Minister, "Becoming Foreign Minister makes him no longer a career official; it is a political decision.
 I think we should give him the benefit of the doubt and wait a while, because we have to see if he will continue to act as a professional, which is difficult in a regime like Maduro's, in terms of fulfilling the scope of a diplomatic career, or if, on the contrary, he will take on a more political role," pondering whether being a career diplomat would impact the Venezuelan government's foreign policy.

 In addition to being Venezuelan by birth, Plasencia holds Spanish nationality, being the son of Spanish immigrants from Tenerife.

+On February 3, 2026, the acting President Rodríguez appointed longtime ally Plasencia as her representative in the United States.
+On July 14, 2026, Rodríguez announced that the Ministries of Foreign Affairs and Foreign Trade would be merged into a single post, appointing Plasencia as its head.